TomHamster/capacitor-floating-bubble/README.md

 # capacitor-floating-bubble

-An Capoacitor library that creates floating bubbles on top of the screen
+An Capacitor library that creates floating bubbles on top of the screen

 <h6> Like this project? 🥰 Don't forget to show some love by giving a Star⭐ </h6>